Palate Expansion

 The upper jawbone and upper dental arch are designed to grow wide enough to fit around the tongue so the tongue can rest up high in the palate with its tip just behind the upper front teeth.
 The upper jawbone is a framework of two paired (right and left) maxillary bones, and they expand by spreading apart, like unfolding a pair of wings, in two directions.

-In one direction, the two maxillary bones spread away from each other by rotating outward and upward due to growth at the midpalatal suture, seen from left to right in the illustration below.
+In one direction, the two maxillary bones spread apart by rotating outward and upward due to growth at the midpalatal suture, seen from left to right in the illustration below.
 As biting forces drives these two maxillary bones upward, they also flatten the palate.
 In our ancestors, very strong chewers always had very shallow wide palates.

 3 14